nashadalam/console/README.md

 You've learned how you can load your services, which is great and all, but how do you actually create them?
 While registering services are, for the most part, all very similar, there are some subtle variations that are very important.

+> Remember, while the examples use XML, you may use any supported format that
+> is listed listed above in **Files**.
+You may want to look at the [wiki][] to
+> find examples in other formats.

 #### Commands